-Our tour guide met us outside the first castle gate and escorted us up the path to the inner gate.
+Our tour guide met our group outside the first castle gate, then escorted us up the path to the inner gate.

-Most of the castle's defense construction was for the purpose of housing the cannons that aim out over the lower Rhine, protecting the castle and the town of Braubach.
+Most of the castle's defense construction was built for the purpose of housing the cannons that are aimed toward the lower Rhine, to protect the castle and the town of Braubach.

 The residential apartments

 The bedroom was the only heated room in the castle.